 - Older age

-To diagnose an arteriovenous fistula in your arms or legs, your doctor will use a stethoscope to listen to the blood flow through the area where he or she thinks you may have a fistula.
-The blood flow through an arteriovenous fistula makes a sound similar to clicking or humming machinery (machinery murmur).
+To diagnose an arteriovenous fistula, a health care provider may use a stethoscope to listen to the blood flow in the arms and legs.
+The blood flow through an arteriovenous fistula makes a sound like humming.

-It's possible your doctor may suggest only monitoring your arteriovenous fistula, especially if it is small and doesn't cause any other health problems.
+If an arteriovenous fistula is small and doesn't cause any other health problems, close monitoring by a health care provider may be the only treatment needed.
 Some small arteriovenous fistulas close by themselves without treatment.

 - Catheter embolization.
-In this procedure, a catheter is inserted in an artery near the site of your arteriovenous fistula.
-Doctors use X-ray and other imaging techniques to guide the catheter to your fistula, and a small coil or stent is placed at the site of your fistula to reroute your blood flow.
-Many people who have catheter embolization stay in the hospital for 24 hours or less and can resume all their daily activities within a week.
+In this procedure, a thin, flexible tube (catheter) is inserted in an artery near the arteriovenous fistula.
+Then, a small coil or stent is placed at the site of the fistula to reroute blood flow.
+Many people who have catheter embolization stay in the hospital for less than a day and can resume daily activities within a week.

 - Surgery.
 Large arteriovenous fistulas that can't be treated with catheter embolization may require surgery.
-The type of surgery you'll need depends on the size and location of your arteriovenous fistula.
+The type of surgery needed depends on the size and location of the arteriovenous fistula.

 Preparing for an appointment

-If you think you may have an arteriovenous fistula, make an appointment with your primary care doctor.
-At some point, however, you may be referred to a blood vessel (vascular) specialist or heart specialist (cardiologist).
+If you think you may have an arteriovenous fistula, make an appointment with your primary care provider.
+You may be referred to a doctor trained in blood vessel (vascular) or heart (cardiologist) diseases.

 What you can do

-- Write down key personal information, including previous piercing injuries or a family history of arteriovenous fistula or other blood vessel diseases.
+- Write down key personal information, including previous piercing injuries or a family history of arteriovenous fistulas or other blood vessel diseases.

 - What's the most likely cause of my symptoms?